bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

     This article defines cloud-native architecture and technologies, emphasizing their role in building scalable applications that leverage cloud computing models.
 It covers key pillars like modern design, microservices, containers, backing services, and automation.

 2.  **[Cloud Native Architecture: Principles, Pros, and Cons - Tigera](https://www.tigera.io/learn/guides/cloud-native-security/cloud-native-architecture/)**
-    This guide explores cloud-native architecture, detailing its benefits like scalability and resilience, challenges such as security and dependencies, and core principles including microservices, containerization, and automation.
+    This guide explores cloud-native architecture, detailing its benefits like [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and resilience, challenges such as security and dependencies, and core principles including microservices, containerization, and automation.
 It also touches upon security with Calico.

 ### Videos